thofisch/doc-api/docs/specifications.md

 ## Spec-Driven Development

+    The overall point of view on API design is to approach API design from the 'outside-in' perspective.

+    The orientation for APIs is to think about design choices from the application developer's point of view.

+    The goal is to make the developers as successful as possible.

+    The primary design principle when crafting your API should be to maximize developer productivity and success.
+This is what we call pragmatic REST.

+    You have to get the design right, because design communicates how something will be used.

+    The question becomes - what is the design with optimal benefit for the app developer?

+    The developer point of view is the guiding principle for all the specific tips and best practices we've compiled

+    We call our point of view in API design "pragmatic REST", because it places the success of the developer over and above any other design principle.
+The developer is the customer for the Web API.

+    The success of an API design is measured by how quickly developers can get up to speed and start enjoying success using your API.

+### Feedback

 One of the quickest ways to get feedback on your API is to define it using a specification language.
 An API specification language allows for building APIs in a consistent manner, utilizing pattern design and code reuse to help ensure that the APIs remains uniform across the full interface, keeping resources and methods standardized.

 - **DO** define Your API in a flexible, but standard specification language (e.g. RAML, Swagger, JSON-API, etc.).